Julia-Tempering/Pigeons.jl/CONTRIBUTING.md

 ## Code of Conduct

-As an Julia Project we expect all participants to abide by the [Julia Community Standards](https://julialang.org/community/standards/).
+As a Julia Project we expect all participants to abide by the [Julia Community Standards](https://julialang.org/community/standards/).